|Nutritional Guidelines (per serving)|

 Serve the rhubarb bread pudding with a sauce or serve it warm with a scoop of ice cream.

 - If you are growing rhubarb in your backyard, you will want to keep it producing into September.
-If the plant bolts and flowers, production will be reduced, so watch for seed pods and cut them off close the the stalk before they have a chance to grow and produce flowers.
+If the plant bolts and flowers, production will be reduced, so watch for seed pods and cut them off close to the stalk before they have a chance to grow and produce flowers.

 - Strawberry Rhubarb Bread Pudding - Add 1 cup of sliced fresh strawberries to the rhubarb layer and proceed with the layer of sugar, bread, and custard mixture.
 Bake as directed.